csd1100/terrainium/README.md

     - `remove` - removes the terrainiumd as a service and stops the installed service.

-    - `enable [OPTION]` - enables terrainium service to be started on the machine startup.
+    - `enable [OPTION]` - enables terrainiumd service to be started on the machine startup.

         - `-n|--now` - starts the service after enabling it.

-    - `disable [OPTION]` - disables terrainium service to be started on the machine startup.
+    - `disable [OPTION]` - disables terrainiumd service to be started on the machine startup.

         - `-n|--now` - stops the service after disabling it.